IndoorAirQuality/Hello-World/README.md

-# Learn how to make an IAQ Monitoring Applications
+# Learn how to make IAQ Monitoring Applications